Table Of Contents

 May I charge an application fee, late rent charge, or a returned payment fee?

-Reasonable cost should always be kept in mind when instituting any charges.
+As per the Ohio landlord tenant law, reasonable costs should always be kept in mind when instituting any charges.
 There are no limits placed on the amount a landlord may charge for an application fee or a late payment.
 However, a landlord should not charge a fee so high that it calls into question the fairness of the fee if challenged in court.
-Assessed fees for a returned check may not exceed $30 or 10% of the face amount of the instrument, whichever is greater, plus the amount of any fees charged to the holder of the check by any financial institution as a result of the check not being honored.
+Assessed fees for a returned check may not exceed $30 or 10% of the face amount of the instrument, whichever is greater, plus the amount of any fees charged to the holder of the check by any financial institution as a result of the check not being honoured.
 Ohio Rev. Code Ann. § 1319.16

 May I use a daily late charge?